 New York’s long been one of my favourite cities.
 I first visited 20 years ago and it made a huge impression.
 It was my first trip outside Europe and felt a million miles away from home.
 Seeing iconic sights like yellow cabs, steam through subway grilles, towering skyscrapers and Times Square’s neon lights felt like walking onto a film set.
-I couldn’t get enough of it, and still can’t – I’ve been back five times since and need another New York fix soon.
+I couldn’t get enough of it, and still can’t – its one of the best cities to visit in the USA.
+I’ve been back five times since and need another New York fix soon.
 But like many world-class cities it can be expensive.
 So here are my tips on making the most of New York on a budget.

 Things to do in New York on a budget

 A big part of what makes New York so great is its atmosphere, and you can soak it up for free by walking the city streets.
 The changing feel as you move through the city’s neighborhoods – Harlem, the Upper East Side, Soho, Chinatown, Greenwich Village, Little Italy and the Meatpacking District – makes it feel like visiting lots of different cities in one.
 And that’s before you get out of Manhattan and start exploring the city’s other boroughs.

 There are plenty of famous New York sights you can visit for free – Times Square, New York Public Library, Grand Central Station and St Patrick’s Cathedral.
 There are also the parks.
 As well as enormous Central Park there’s the High Line on a old elevated railway track, Brooklyn Bridge Park and lots of small neighbourhood parks.
 NYC Parks hold free or low-cost events throughout the year, like concerts, exhibitions and films.
 Friends of the High Line also run free guided walks about the park’s history, design and horticulture – check their calendar for dates.